PlanTL-GOB-ES/SPACCC_SPLIT/README.md

 | GS vs FL               | 99,52% |

 Table 3: Interagreement between the gold standard corpus and SPACCC_POS-TAGGER on the validation corpus.

-## Annotation guidelines

-The annotation guidelines describe the criteria that have been followed to annotate the corpus, along with illustrative examples.
-They describe FreeLing default resources, the criteria that have been followed in the manual annotation and the implementations that solve these criteria in automatic annotation.
-The guidelines also compare the criteria followed in this project with those followed by the Apache CTAKES NLP system (http://ctakes.apache.org/) and the the GENIA Sentence Splitter (http://www.nactem.ac.uk/y-matsu/geniass/), as well as the criteria followed in the development of the GENIA corpus (https://github.com/spyysalo/genia-pos).

-Guidelines have been written and developed in Spanish and are only available in Spanish.

-## Corpus consistency

-## Annotation schema

 ## Contact